blephy/custom-smiirl-counter-api/README.md

   - Action `ENLEVER` : Remove the input number value to the existing number
   - Action `ECRASER` : Erase the existing number by the input number value.
   - Action `AJOUTE_POURCENT` : Add input % to the existing number.
-  - Action `ENLEVE_POURCENT` : Add input % to the existing number.
+  - Action `ENLEVE_POURCENT` : Remove input % to the existing number.
   - Action `RESET` : Reset existing number to zero.

 - **Add a new action :**